acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 ##### Asynchrony.after (`After`)

 The situation described in the anchor temporally precedes the situation described in the utterance (Bunt & Prasad 2016; PDTB2 succession in Prasad et al. 2007, p.28).
-A diagnostic discourse marker is _after_.
+A diagnostic discourse marker is _after (that)_ or _ then_.

 - (61) A buffet breakfast was held in the museum, where food and drinks are banned to everyday visitors. **Then**, in the guests’ honor, the speedway hauled out four drivers, crews and even the official Indianapolis 500 announcer for a 10-lap exhibition race.
 (PDTB3, wsj 0010)

 - (64) The Artist has his routine.
 He spends his days sketching passers-by, or trying to. **[Implicit=then]** At night he returns to the condemned building he calls home.
 (PDTB3, wsj 0039)

+- (x) The daughters will bake cakes. **Then**, it will be time for presents. (Żurowski et al. 2023, p.486, translated from Polish)

 > Notes:
 > - cf. RSTDTB Temporal-after, Sequence